What's New

 • Unbelted backseat passengers can become projectiles in a crash.
 They can be tossed around inside the vehicle and can even injure or kill people in the front seat.

-• In 2023, there were 3,823 motor vehicle traffic crashes in Texas that involved unrestrained occupants who sustained fatal or serious injuries.2
+• In 2024, there were 3,002 traffic crashes in Texas in which unrestrained vehicle occupants sustained fatal or serious injuries.2

 1(NHTSA’s Car Seat Recommendations for Children)